 What if you need to protect more than your own organization?
 If you’re a Managed Service Provider (MSP) or in a similar business, you may be responsible for keeping hundreds or thousands of clients safe from constantly-evolving email threats.

 In this scenario, you’ll want a tool designed specifically for your needs.
-Enter Mail Assure—another product from the SolarWinds family, but this time built with MSPs in mind.
+Enter Mail Assure—a product from the SolarWinds family (currently N-able), but this time built with MSPs in mind.
 It can protect your clients from the latest email-based attacks, it’s easy to use, and it is continuously updated so that it meets the necessary security standards.